basst85/BunqSDK/readme.md

     //Extract the needed data from the object.
     $paymentId = $payment->getId();

 This way you'll only need to specify the request attributes and the endpoint, and all the data will be easy to access from the object.
+More examples can be found at the bottom of this readme.

 ## Status